STORY IS SERIOUS BUSINESS

-Actually, only a tiny fraction of all of the “stories” we hear or read accomplish that Herculean feat.
-Between 98% and 99% of all of the “stories” you hear/read have no effect on you.
-You do not vividly imagine them in your mind.
+However, only a tiny fraction of all of the “stories” we hear or read accomplish those Herculean feats.
+Research tells us that less than 1% of all of the “stories” you hear/read have no effect on you.
+The rest do not create vivid images in your mind.
 They do not engage you on a deep emotional level.
 You do not remember them.

-Question: why do only those few affect us?
-Why not the rest?
-How do stories persuade, teach, inspire, and exert influence?
-The answer lies at the intersection of the essential elements of effective story structure and the story-based neural wiring of the human brain.
+Question: What is it about those few effective stories that differentiates them from the rest?
+How do business stories persuade, teach, inspire, and exert influence?
+The practical answer lies in Haven’s research that documents the intersection of the essential elements of story structure and the story-based neural wiring and natural programming of the human brain.

 The Science of Story

 “Humans are, literally, homo narratus (story animals).
 Our brains are hardwired to think in story terms.
 Yet few stories take advantage of the specific story structure that meets the informational and emotional needs of our brain’s wiring and programming.”

 In briefest summary, the human brain has been evolutionarily hardwired to think in very specific story terms.
 Our minds are preprogrammed from before birth to make sense of incoming narrative information through story architecture.
 Both of these statements are backed by extensive research that Haven compiled from 16 fields of related science.
 This neuro- and cognitive-science research has established the existence of, and has confirmed the functioning of, the human Neural Story Net (a major connected network of sub-regions) hardwired from before birth to fire as a single processor and to make sense of incoming information using specific story informational elements.